Ether-G/motplayer/README.md

 This application leverages the power of **Qt 6** for its graphical user interface and threading, and **OpenCV 4** for video decoding and image processing (matrix operations).
 It uses **CMake** as its build system, facilitating compilation on Linux and Windows platforms.

+## Future additions:
+* Tracking motion outside of rotation and translation of camera

 ## Features

 * Plays standard video file formats (using OpenCV's backend, e.g., MP4, AVI, MKV).